5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Lower Aysgarth Falls

-Only 10 minutes down the track, you’ll find the Lower Falls.
-There is a track down before you get to the falls that you can loop back up on your way back to the Visitor Centre.
+Only 10 minutes down the track, you’ll find the Lower Aysgarth Falls.
+Before you get to the falls, there is a track down that you can loop back up on your way back to the Visitor Centre.

 Lower Aysgarth Falls